Letter-post (U.S.A. and International)

 Labels and Documentation Required

-Commercial Customers may prepare an Order (Statement of Mailing) electronically, using the EST software, or manually, using a hard copy Order (Statement of Mailing) (40-076-705).
-A processing fee applies to all manually-prepared Orders (Statements of Mailing).
+Commercial Customers may prepare an Order (Statement of Mailing) electronically, using the EST software, or manually, using a hard copy Order (40-076-705).
+A processing fee applies to all manually-prepared Orders.

-Two paper copies of the electronic Order, or the original hard copy Order (Statement of Mailing), must be given at the time of mailing to an authorized Canada Post employee at the Receipt Verification Unit (RVU) or at the postal facility approved by Canada Post.
+Two paper copies of the electronic Order, or the original hard copy Order, must be given at the time of mailing to an authorized Canada Post employee at the Receipt Verification Unit (RVU) or at the postal facility approved by Canada Post.

 Letter, cards, postcards and envelopes – All letters, cards and postcards must be rectangular and all envelopes including self-mailers and transparent plastic envelopes (also referred to as polybags), must be fully sealed.
 In order to meet this requirement, irregularly shaped cards or postcards must be sent in a sealed, rectangular envelope.